 I book apartment in Novi Sad which is about 90km away as it’s not quite 6pm, I’ve got hours yet.
 A heavy rain storm starts as I head out of the city.
 I cower under a shopping centre entrance with a load of commuters waiting for buses.
 I check online again and book an apartment in town half way between here and Novi Sad.
 My brain is short circuiting.
 I then book hotel on the outskirts of Belgrade.
 I am mentally exhausted, today has got so so close to breaking me.
 I know I’m making dumb choices, I’m spiralling into idiocy.
 I know exactly what I’m doing yet somehow incapable of stopping myself.
 All I need to do is find a cafe, sit down and relax for 15 minutes, think things through, carry on.
 I can’t remember how many times I’ve advised other people to do this.
 “It’s easier to not lose time than to make up time.”
 Here I am making precisely that error.
 It’s way too early, I’ve not gone far enough but I’ve had it.
 I am drained of all energy and sense.
 I find the hotel and order a beer and the cross the dual carriageway to a shopping park and find a restaurant and shop.
 I buy breakfast and wedge it into the hotel room minibar.
 Plug in the di2.
 Set an early alarm.
 Slump on the bed.

 The next morning I realise I really did make a stupid error.
 Fuck you stupid tired brain!
 The roads to the north of Belgrade are nothing like those into the city yesterday.
 They are well surfaced, wider, traffic gives me more space.
 I knock out the kilometres quickly.
 I’m so annoyed with myself, I should have kept riding last night.
 Another 80km was possible and that would have got me to 250 for the day.
 Still not quite enough but a move back in the right direction after the first couple of day and maybe the start of stringing together a few good days.
-It would have also meant getting out of Serbia this morning.
+I stop for a second breakfast in Novi Sad but I could have got here last night.
 I should have been able to get across Serbia in two days or less, now it’s going to take two and a half.
-I stop for a proper breakfast in Novi Sad but I should have got here last night.

 Crossing the Danube into Croatia a couple of hours later I feel a weight lifted from my shoulders.